jch00oo/CAA-Data-Analysis-Project/README.md

 # CAA Data Analysis Project

-My Fall 2020 Data Science Discovery Program research project was conducted under the guidance of the Cal Alumni Association.
-My goal is to understand and analyze subscriber engagement in the past year with the CalCon newsletter, a monthly email newsletter for the UC Berkeley alumni community, in order to present actionable insights.
+Our Fall 2020 Data Science Discovery Program research project was conducted under the guidance of the Cal Alumni Association.
+Our goal is to understand and analyze subscriber engagement in the past year with the CalCon newsletter, a monthly email newsletter for the UC Berkeley alumni community, in order to present actionable insights.

 This project was created to not only understand the individuals who are subscribed, but also to identify highly-engaged content, grow the size of active subscribers, and sustain overall engagement with the alumni community.

-I took various approaches to understand the most active subscribers and the most "attractive" content, which I have outlined below through points, and make suggestions to improve the CAA newsletter.
+We took various approaches to understand the most active subscribers and the most "attractive" content, which we have outlined below through points, and make suggestions to improve the CAA newsletter.

 ----
 ## Engagement Among Clickers

-I defined active engagement as >= 7 clicks in the past year and repeat clickers as those who clicked on the CalCon Newsletters more than or equal to 7 times in the past 12 months.
+We defined active engagement as >= 7 clicks in the past year and repeat clickers as those who clicked on the CalCon Newsletters more than or equal to 7 times in the past 12 months.

-I found that there are issues with the data on repeated records on clicks and around 10 percent of missing values of clickers information.
-To clean up the data, I dropped duplicates of repeated clicks on the same website within a day and count only the first click as a click for the day.
-With that, I find that there are roughly 52605 clicks and 25402 unique clickers clicked on the CalCon newsletters at least once in the past year.
+We found that there are issues with the data on repeated records on clicks and around 10 percent of missing values of clickers information.
+To clean up the data, we dropped duplicates of repeated clicks on the same website within a day and count only the first click as a click for the day.
+With that, we find that there are roughly 52605 clicks and 25402 unique clickers clicked on the CalCon newsletters at least once in the past year.

 ![1](https://github.com/jch00oo/CAA-Data-Analysis-Project/blob/main/1.png)